Looking for a fun, simple camp craft to do with the kids on your next camping trip? Or maybe you need an activity for a Girl Scout or Boy Scout troop?

 - Ivory soap works great for this craft.
 It is soft, easy to carve, and doesn’t crumble like some soaps do.
 (Plus, Ivory soap is so fun!)

 - There will be a lot of soap shavings when you are finished.
-We worked outside over a plastic table cloth to make clean up easier.
+Work outside over a plastic table cloth to make clean up easier.
+The shavings can still be used for hand washing if you place them inside a soap saver.